China–Thailand relations: Military relations

+In November 2015, Thailand and China held joint air exercises.
 In March to April of 2025, the Royal Thai Navy and People's Liberation Army Navy conducted the Blue Strike-2025 joint exercises in Zhanjiang.

 Educational relations

 In 2006, Thailand's Ministry of Education signed an agreement with Hanban to promote Chinese language education in Thailand.
 Thailand is one of the biggest promoters of Chinese language education in southeast Asia.
 In 2009, China and Thailand signed an agreement on education cooperation.

 Thailand was one of the first countries in southeast Asia to open a Confucius Institute.
 As of 2024, it has 16 Confucius Institutes, the most of any country in Asia.
 China built the Sirindhorn Chinese Language and Culture Center at Mae Fah Luang University in Thailand as a gift.
 It was named after Princess Sirindhorn in honor of her role in cultural exchange between Thailand and China.
 The center hosts a Confucius Institute, which is operated in partnership with Xiamen University.